sadiaTab/CPJITSDP/README.md

 <li>
 Attribute[16]: Timestamp when the commit was submitted to the repository.
 </li>
 <li>Attribute[17]: Index number associated to a project in datasetsArray.
 This index identifies a given project.
 Note that the index of the target project must be passed as argument dsIdx in the command line of the algorithm.
 For example,  if our target project is Tomcat, then dsIdx should be 0.
-For JGroups, dsIdx should be 1.
+For JGroups, dsIdx should be 1. datasetsArray contains names of the datasets and needs to be defined in the experiment file (i.e ExpAIO.java).
+Following datasetsArray is used in this paper:

 ```